Terms and Conditions of Use

 Each User is solely responsible for the security and confidentiality of his/her personal credentials and of the consequences of their use.

-Before submitting, it is the User's responsibility to verify the selection criteria, the editorial and copyright polices of the Publisher to whom he/she submits the article.
+Before submitting an article, the User is responsible for verifying the selection criteria, the editorial and copyright polices of the Publisher to whom he/she submits the article.

 The Publisher is solely responsible for the editorial process.
-Once the article is submitted, the Publisher will keep the User informed of the follow-up action regarding the article.
+Once the article is submitted, the Publisher will keep the User informed of the submission process and follow-up actions regarding the article.

 5- Intellectual property